syakesaba/docker-sslbump-proxy/README.md

 ======================
 Pick your fakeroot-cert and import it into your web browsers.
 FILE PATH: /usr/local/squid/myCA.der
-Or normally access some HTTPS webpages and "Trust Cert".
+or normally access some HTTPS webpages and "Trust Cert".

 Note
 ======================
 Make sure your proxy safe.
 To prevent unwanted use, firewalls or some squid-acls should be applied.
-See: <entrypoint.sh>.
+See: entrypoint.sh

 License
 ======================
 MIT License
-see: <LICENSE>
+See: LICENSE